nroldanf/docker/1_basic_commands/docker_basic.md

 ## **docker rmi**

 Remove docker image from host system.
+Same funcionality for removing multiple images as with rm command with containers.

-**IMPORTANT:** Before remove any image, ensure if any dependent containers are running first.
+**IMPORTANT:** Before remove any image, ensure if any dependent containers are running/or not first (use docker ps -a).
 You must stop and delete all dependant containers.

 ## **docker pull**